aerialgiant/handbook/leaving-the-company.md

 Leaving
 -------
-Most employees don't tell their manager that they are looking for their next job for fear of retribution: that they'll be demoted, that they won't get plum assignments, or that they will be considered outcast by the group.
+Most employees don't tell their manager that they are looking for their next job for fear of retribution: that they'll be demoted, that they won't get further assignments, or that they will be considered outcast.

 We want to make it as easy as possible for people to leave - we never want someone to feel trapped in their job and likewise, we would prefer to be a partner in these situations in order to help everyone plan for the possible